hashicorp/terraform-provider-azurerm/website/docs/r/cognitive_account_rai_policy.html.markdown

 * `id` - The ID of the Cognitive Service Account RAI Policy.

-* `type` - The type of the Cognitive Service Account RAI Policy.
-Possible values are `SystemManaged` or `UserManaged`.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/language/resources/syntax#operation-timeouts) for certain actions:

-* `create` - (Defaults to 30 minutes) Used when creating the Cognitive Service Account.
+* `create` - (Defaults to 30 minutes) Used when creating the Cognitive Service Account RAI Policy.

-* `update` - (Defaults to 30 minutes) Used when updating the Cognitive Service Account.
+* `update` - (Defaults to 30 minutes) Used when updating the Cognitive Service Account RAI Policy.

-* `read` - (Defaults to 5 minutes) Used when retrieving the Cognitive Service Account.
+* `read` - (Defaults to 5 minutes) Used when retrieving the Cognitive Service Account RAI Policy.

-* `delete` - (Defaults to 30 minutes) Used when deleting the Cognitive Service Account.
+* `delete` - (Defaults to 30 minutes) Used when deleting the Cognitive Service Account RAI Policy.

 ## Import